aziabatz/cunqa/docs/source/index.rst

 All code available on our `GitHub repository <https://github.com/CESGA-Quantum-Spain/cunqa>`_.

 First time users can find a tutorial on :doc:`first_steps`.
 For documentation of individual objects and functions check :doc:`cunqa`.
-Illustrative examples of use can be found in ....
+Illustrative examples of use can be found in :doc:`examples_gallery`.

 .. toctree::